 Jonathan Safran Foer | Everything Is Illuminated

-Everything Is Illuminated is a historical novel, a road movie, a play, and a love story informed by magical realism as well as Jewish narrative traditions.
+Everything Is Illuminated is a historical novel, a road movie, a play, and a love story, informed by magical realism and Jewish narrative traditions.
 The mood is tender and silly, erratic and touching.
 And the themes are just as varied: betrayal, guilt, courage, memory, love, friendship, death.

 Cover drawing by Paul Smith.